architectophile/blog/blockchain/eosio/concepts/kr/blockchain-ethereum-concepts-smart-contract.md

 }
 ```

-I'm making a conflict here :)
+The conflict in this line is resolved :)

 <br/>